 It takes a special person to teach.
 We’re committed to helping you build the knowledge, skills and disposition necessary for a fulfilling and lifelong career in education!

 OH, THE PLACES YOU’LL GO

 Imagine traveling to Chicago or Washington, D.C. – most expenses paid – with your education professors and fellow students to attend a professional conference.
-Or study abroad in countries like New Zealand that is known for it’s literacy education, and Reggio Emilia in Italy, the home of exploratory early childhood programs.
+Or study abroad in countries like New Zealand, which is known for its literacy education, and Reggio Emilia in Italy, the home of exploratory early childhood programs.
 Or developing a curriculum for children in South Africa, then going there to teach it.
 We believe a well-rounded education includes opportunities to travel, experience new places and stretch your comfort zone.
 These opportunities are here for you to grab.